-Money stolen from public coffers is invested in the private sector, have you ever wondered why we have a vibrant private sector when it comes to housing, education and health?
+Bottomline: Money stolen from public coffers is invested in the private sector, have you ever wondered why we have a vibrant private sector when it comes to housing, education,public transport,supply chain stores and health? where the government with its deep pockets has failed unopposed in these areas….

 The government move to shut down most Hawallas which were used to launder piracy proceeds and fund terrorism in 2015, most of them are still operational serving a clique of trusted customers to avoid government scrutiny.
 According to US Department of State Kenya is amongst countries of primary concern when it comes to money laundering.
 Money laundering takes place through the following avenues in this country;

-Malls; As much as the country might be boasting of an ‘imaginary’ middle class that bankrolls its lifestyle courtesy of loans.
+Malls; As much as the country might be boasting of an ‘imaginary’ middle class that bankrolls its lifestyle courtesy of bank,mobile and any available loans.
 Being a capital intensive undertaking most malls used to launder illicit money are not in the business to make money but to act as conduits to conceal the origin of the illegally obtained money through the restaurants, movie theatres, fashion cloth lines and supermarkets.
 The mushrooming of malls everywhere within a short period of time in a country where majority of the population lives below the poverty line shows that there is more than meets the eye.
-Why is it that there is increasing wealth but persistent poverty?
+Why is it that there is increasing show of wealth but persistent,consistent,biting poverty?

-Real Estate ; the best avenue to launder money more so money stolen from government coffers after Swiss banks which provided safe haven for white collar criminals and their proceeds started returning the loot to respective countries.
+Real Estate ; the best avenue to launder money more so money stolen from government coffers after Swiss banks which provided safe haven for white collar criminals and their proceeds started returning the loot to respective countries, though they are not serious on expediting the money back anyway.
 It’s the best avenue for corrupt government officials, tenderpreneurs and drug cartels as it is a long term investment.
 The ripple effects manifested by the massive real estate investments in city suburbs concealed transactions, through the help of rogue lawyers, real estate and land buying companies which they easily buy off inflating the value of land beyond the reach of the ordinary citizens.

 V8s and luxury cars; the number of Land Cruiser V8 outnumbers the number of Proboxes, Vitz and Premios in a 3rd World country something is definitely wrong with the financial systems.
 The number of these luxury vehicles on our roads has tripled overnight owned by young ‘faceless’ nouveau riche who don’t have any history of employment, business or family inheritance a clear indication that car dealership is a serious money laundering front.